lblod/delta-producer-publication-graph-maintainer/README.md

 - `relativeFilePath`: In container file path for writing the delta-files.
 Defaults to `'deltas'`.
 - `filesGraph`: URI of the graph where delta-files meta-data should be written to.
 Defaults to `'http://mu.semte.ch/graphs/public'`.
 - `useFileDiff`: Boolean to decide to use file diff based healing.
 Defaults to `false`.
 Recommended when dealing with significant data sets.
-- `deltaPath`: Api path for incoming delta notifications from (internal) delta-notifier.
-Must be provided, no default value.
-WILL CHANGE SOON.
+- `deltaPath`: [DEPRECATED] Api path for incoming delta notifications from (internal) delta-notifier.
 - `filesPath`: Api path for retreiving delta-files meta data.
 Must be provided, no default value.
 - `loginPath`: Api path for login.
 Must be provided, no default value.
 - `key`: Key for login.
 Defaults to `''`.